 Enter the Telegram Phase

-To continue participating, Dayo was told he needed to “invest” in the platform’s cryptocurrency.
-The secretary explained that this was to “differentiate legitimate users from bots.”
+Out of nowhere, I was told I needed to “invest” in the platform’s cryptocurrency to continue participating.
+The recruiter explained that this was a security measure to filter out bots and ensure only “legitimate” users could access the system.
 The starter investment was ₦10,000, with a promised 40% return.

 The Plot Thickens

-With his trust fully secured, the stakes increased.
-To qualify for higher-paying review jobs, Dayo was told he needed to increase his investment.
+With my trust firmly secured, they raised the stakes.
+I was told I could qualify for higher-paying review jobs if I increased my investment.
 This time, the amount was ₦45,000.

 Realization